syframework/project/README.md

 # sy/project

-A skeleton to start a new website
+A skeleton to start a new website.
+Build with [sy/bootstrap](https://github.com/syframework/bootstrap)

 ## Installation